 I am so busy at the moment!
 Businesses are having to pivot hugely to the online world using methods they’ve never used before such as interviews, pre recorded videos, webinars etc. These methods have become a huge part of marketing strategies at the moment and my place is to help prepare the presenters to get the best out of the method they’re using.
 Everyone is scrolling on their phones so being able to speak online has become a real need for business and a skill that not everyone can deliver naturally!

-What would your Advice be to People suffering from Anxiety during Lockdown?
+What would your Advice be to People suffering from Anxiety during a crisis?

 There are 3 tips I’d share…